-Boosts antioxidant activity
+2. It Boosts antioxidant activity

 Soluble fiber also helps increase the activity of antioxidants to reduce your kidneys’ burden of processing nitrogen, a common substance your body needs to get rid of, explains Abby Vichill, a registered dietitian and founder of FWDfuel.
 “It’s also involved in the production and flow of bile.”
 We need bile to absorb fat-soluble vitamins, and as mentioned earlier, it helps carry toxins and waste products out of the body.

-Helps with hormonal balance
+3. It helps with hormonal balance

 Fiber also plays a role in helping your body detoxify excess hormones.
 In particular, there’s a clear link between fiber and estrogen.
 “Much of our body’s estrogen is metabolized in the gut.
 A diet low in fiber can cause estrogen levels to be higher, as fiber helps to clear excess estrogen out of the body,” Vichill says.
 Both females and males can have excess estrogen, which is sometimes called estrogen dominance.
 In females, it often happens in midlife and in women with polycystic ovary syndrome (PCOS), and it can cause symptoms like bloating, irregular menstrual cycles, and breast tenderness.
 In men, higher-than-normal levels of estrogen are associated with fertility issues and erectile dysfunction.

 So how does it work?
 Fiber helps clear excess estrogen by reducing the amount that’s absorbed in the colon.
-When it comes to soluble fiber, in particular, it helps us feel fuller longer because it slows digestion, Rueven says.
+When it comes to soluble fiber in particular it helps us feel fuller longer because it slows digestion, Rueven says.
 For this reason, diets high in fiber are linked to healthy weight maintenance.
 Fat cells produce estrogen, so maintaining a healthy weight can help to lower excess estrogen levels.

 Foods high in soluble fiber